Designated Senior Person for Safeguarding Children: Kevin Hawkins

 Safeguarding children and child protection guidance and legislation applies to all children up to the age of 18.

 What is Child Protection?

-Please click here to access our Child Protection Policy.
+Please click here to access our Safeguarding and Child Protection Policy.

 Female Genital Mutilation is a form of child abuse and as such is dealt with under the schools Child Protection/Safeguarding policy.
-All parents requesting holiday leave for trips to countries where FGM is practiced are reminded that it is illegal to remove a child from the UK for this purpose and asked for assurance that this will not happen.
-From 31 October 2015 it is mandatory for teachers, health and social workers to report to the police if they find, or are told, someone under 18 has undergone FGM.
-Please click here to obtain more information on the correct procedure to follow.
+All parents requesting holiday leave for trips to countries where FGM is practised are reminded that it is illegal to remove a child from the UK for this purpose.
+You will be asked for assurance that this will not happen.
+It is mandatory for teachers to report to the police if they find, or are told, someone under 18 has undergone FGM.
+Further information on FGm is found in the following documents: Government's Multi Agency statutory guidance on FGM 2020 and Bristol Safeguarding Children's Board's Risk Assessment.
+Please click here to obtain more information on the correct procedure to follow when making a referral.

 Hannah More recognises the benefits and opportunities which new technologies offer to teaching and learning.
 We encourage the use of technology in order to enhance skills and promote achievement.
 However, the accessible and global nature of the internet and variety of technologies available mean that we are also aware of potential risks and challenges associated with such use.
 To find out more please read our E-Safey policy by clicking here.
 Alternatively please click here to obtain further information and resources regarding E-Safety.

 Please click here to access the statutory guidance from the Department for Education.
 It is imperative that all staff (including volunteers) read this guidance and acknowledge that they have done so.
 Schools must have regard to the guidance when carrying out their duties to safeguard and promote the welfare of children.
 This document contains information on what schools should do and sets out the legal duties with which schools must comply.

 The Prevent Duty